-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.

-Inpatient hospital care (continued)

-or have the blood donated by you or someone else.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.

-Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital- Benefits.pdf or by calling 1-800-MEDICARE (1-800-633- 4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Inpatient services in a psychiatric hospital

-Covered services include mental health care services that require a hospital stay.

-There is no coinsurance, copayment, or deductible for Medicare-covered inpatient psychiatric hospital per admission

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Prior authorization is required Inpatient services in a psychiatric hospital There is no coinsurance, Covered services include mental health care services that require a hospital stay. copayment, or deductible for Medicare-covered inpatient psychiatric Prior authorization is required hospital per admission Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include but are not limited to:

-There is no coinsurance, copayment, or deductible for inpatient services covered during a non-covered inpatient stay

-- Physician services - Diagnostic tests (like lab tests)
+Covered services include but are not limited to: There is no coinsurance, copayment, or deductible for inpatient services covered during a non- covered inpatient stay Physician servicesDiagnostic tests (like lab tests) -

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued)

-- \X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

-The majority of lab services do not require prior authorization.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) \X-ray, radium, and isotope therapy including technician materials and services Surgical dressings • Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical conditionPhysical therapy, speech therapy, and occupational therapy The majority of lab services do not require prior authorization.
 Some specialized lab services (for example, genetic testing lab services) may require prior authorization.
 Have your provider call AmeriHealth Caritas VIP Care to confirm if an authorization is required.
 Certain services, such as physical, speech, and occupational therapy require prior authorization from the plan.
 Prior authorization is required for Medicare-covered prosthetics, orthotics and medical supplies.
+Meal benefit There is no coinsurance, copayment, or deductible for members eligible for the post-discharge meal benefit.
+The post-discharge meal benefit covers 14 meals over the course of one week for qualified homebound members after each discharge from an inpatient facility or a skilled nursing facility.
+Up to four times per year.
+Referral is required